DataDog/documentation/content/en/logs/explorer/analytics.md

 {{% tab "Table" %}}

-Visualize the top values from a [facet][1] according to a chosen [measure][2] (the first measure you choose in the list).
-And display the value of additional measures for elements appearing in this top.
-And update search query or drill through logs corresponding to either dimension.
+Visualize the top values from a [facet][1] according to a chosen [measure][2] (the first measure you choose in the list), and display the value of additional measures for elements appearing in this top.
+Update search query or drill through logs corresponding to either dimension.

 The following Table Log Analytics shows:
 The evolution of the **top 5 Status** according to their **Throughput**, along with the average **Duration** and over the last 15 minutes.